Theo Holm: Biography

 Herman Theodor Holm was born in Copenhagen, Denmark.
 He studied botany at the University of Copenhagen under professor Eugenius Warming and graduated 1880.
-In 1882–1883, he participated in the expedition on board the Danish vessel Dijmphna (Dijmphna-expeditionen 1882-83) to the territory between Russia and the North Pole during the First International Polar Year.
+In 1882–1883, he participated in the expedition on board the Danish vessel Dijmphna (the Dijmphna expedition 1882-83) to the territory between Russia and the North Pole during the First International Polar Year.
 The ship was icebound for a period in the Kara Sea.
 He also explored the flora of West Greenland as assistant to Eugenius Warming on the Fylla expedition in 1884.

 He emigrated to the U.S., landing in New York City on April 12, 1888.
 He soon was employed as assistant botanist by the U.S. National Museum.
 In 1893 when he received American citizenship.
 From 1893 to 1897, he was assistant pathologist with the United States Department of Agriculture (USDA).
 He obtained his Ph.D. in botany from the Catholic University of America in Washington D.C. in 1902.
 He then moved to the countryside of Brookland, DC and later in Clinton, Maryland and did assistant work as a botanist for the Smithsonian Institution and the USDA.
 Although a Lutheran, in 1932 he joined the faculty of the Catholic University of America, but died soon after.